AntikoreDev/AntikoreDev/README.md

 * [wave](https://github.com/AntikoreDev/wave) · A repository to collect every implementation of a wave function I found on a Shaun Spalding's GameMaker Studio video into every language possible.

 ## Donations?
-If you want to support me and my work, consider to ✨☕[buy me a coffee](https://ko-fi.com/antikore)
+If you want to support me and my work, consider to [buy me a coffee](https://ko-fi.com/antikore)✨☕

 ## Related links
 * [Itch.io](https://antikore.itch.io/) · Some games and stuff I've made